Optimal preparation of the $W$ state for qubits with XY coupling: Conclusion

-The imaginary part of $\langle\Pi(t)| {\cal K}_{J_{23}} |\psi(t)\rangle$ above is a length trigonometric expression, which can be calculated explicitly.
-It turns out that for the values of $t_1$ and $\tau_0$, this function vanishes for all $t$ and $\tau$, indicating the singularity of the interval.
-It is important to emphasize that the above analytical expressions depend on the particular bang-bang form of the optimal protocol, which we obtained through numerical optimization.
-However, now that the pattern is known, we can use these analytical expressions to fine the values of $t_1$ and $\tau_0$ with extreme precision.
-To determine $\tau_c$, we can then directly write the error $\cal E$ in terms of $\tau$ (again for our particular pattern with fixed $\tau_0$ and $t_1$) and see when it first vanishes by writing the overlap as
+We started with a tunable Hamiltonian~\eqref{eq:hamil}, with generic single-qubit fields and $XY$ qubit couplings, that describes certain regimes within superconducting gmon~\cite{Mart}, quantum dot electron-spin~\cite{ElecDot,ElecDotiSWAP}, trapped ion~\cite{TrapIon}, and other qubit architectures.
+Using this Hamiltonian structure, we identified optimal control protocols that prepare the three-qubit $W$ state from an easily prepared product state within a finite time.
+These protocols take the form of simple bang-bang sequences, in which control parameters are switched on and off at precisely optimized times.
+Each “bang” corresponds to a distinct unitary operation which has a simple and straight forward experimental implementation.
+The total convergence time of our protocols can be reduced by increasing the system’s energy scale~\eqref{eq:range}, and order-of-magnitude estimates show that, for example, these protocols operate on timescales far shorter than typical relaxation and decoherence times for gmon qubits.

+The protocols are also notably robust to realistic experimental noise and parameter fluctuations.
+This robustness allows their implementation alongside other operations before decoherence sets in, making them highly suitable for high-fidelity quantum information processing.
+However, for systems that suffer from leakage, the structure of optimal protocols may be modified and the convergence time may be extended.
+Comparing our findings with those of Bao et al.~\cite{OP}, we find that the optimal three-qubit protocols converging to the $W$ state include one additional switching event compared to those that maximally entangle two qubits.
+In both two- and three-qubit systems, the bang-bang character of the optimal control persists even when the OCH coefficient becomes singular~\cite{OP}, although such singularities may complicate proofs of optimality for larger systems.

+Future work will extend these results to include leakage effects, alternative initial states, systems with larger numbers of qubits, and the preparation of other entangled states in the $W$ and GHZ classes, to explore how these factors influence the structure and efficiency of optimal entangling protocols.
+The approach based on Pontryagin's minimum principle, developed here, can impact these generalizations.

-which yields explicit trigonometric expressions. \acknowledgements This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
-AR is grateful to the Kavli Institute for Theoretical Physics for hospitality during the completion of this work.
+\acknowledgements This work was supported by the National Science Foundation Award No. DMR-1945395.
+AR is grateful to the Kavli Institute for Theoretical Physics for hospitality during the completion of this work, supported in part by the National Science Foundation under Grant No. PHY-1748958.